euporphium/tipped/README.md

 This project uses [Woodpecker CI](https://woodpecker-ci.org/) for continuous integration.
 The CI pipeline is configured in `.woodpecker/ci.yml` and includes:

-- **Testing**: Runs Vitest tests on every push
+- **Testing**: Runs Vitest tests on every push and pull request
-- **Slack Notifications**: Sends build status notifications to Slack
+- **Slack Notifications**: Sends build status notifications to Slack (optional)

 ### Setup

+The CI pipeline will run automatically on pushes and pull requests.
+To enable Slack notifications (optional):

+1. Create a Slack webhook URL in your Slack workspace
-To enable Slack notifications, add the following secret to your Woodpecker CI repository settings:
+2. Add the following secret to your Woodpecker CI repository settings:
    - `slack-webhook-url`: Your Slack webhook URL for notifications

+If the Slack webhook secret is not configured, the pipeline will still run tests but skip Slack notifications.

 ## Testing